joe-granick/zettelkasten_2/_inbox/developing references/Computer Science an Interdisciplinary Approach.md

 - "Using an expression to index into an array plays a central role and enables a computation that would not otherwise be possible" **100**
 	- Coupon collector
 	- Sieve of Eratosthenes
+- 3 Steps Needed to Create an Array **91**
+	1.  declaration
+	2. creation
+	3. initialization

+### Key questions
+- What is done at run time
+	- arrays **created** explicitly at run-time because compiler won't always know how much space to allocate at compile time
+		- Java allocates primitve variable memory at run-time as well?
+		- `new` keyword is used with arrays in run time environment to reserve memory
+		- variables do not need `new` keyword with memory specification as it is standard for each data type
+- What is done at compile time

 ### Arrays in Java
 - 3 Steps to make array in Java **(91)**